zeroamps/Tooling/README.md

 # Hello, World!
 This repository is created just for playing with GitHub.

+## Git commands for daily use

->git init
+- git init

 Create an empty Git repository or reinitialize an existing one.